Pengkalan Hulu

 Pengkalan Hulu, formerly known as Kroh or Keroh, is a town and a mukim in Hulu Perak District, Perak, Malaysia, bordering Thailand and Kedah.
 The nearest town on the Thailand side is Betong in Yala province.

 Although described as a border town, Pengkalan Hulu is 6 km from the actual Malaysia-Thailand border which is located at Bukit Berapit, where the Malaysian customs, immigration and quarantine station is located.
 The town is served by both Federal Route 76, which connects it to Gerik and Kuala Kangsar to the south and Baling in Kedah to the north, and Federal Route 77 which goes in a northeasterly direction to Bukit Berapit and onward to Betong.

 It is located on a plateau at the height of 380 m above sea level.

 Demographics

-Languages spoken here include Malay, Chinese (Hokkien as well as Cantonese), Tamil and Thai.
-The main religions are Islam, Buddhism, Hinduism, and Christianity..
+Languages spoken here include Malay, Chinese (Hokkien as well as Cantonese), Tamil, English and Thai.
+The main religions are Islam, Buddhism, Hinduism and Christianity.
 The population is largely Malay with significant Chinese, Thai and Indian segments.